AGENTS

 Chromium-family launches (`chrome`, `edge`, `chromium`, `chromium-based`) primarily use **browser flags**.

-`preferences` can still exist in merged config objects, but flags and profile args control Chromium launch behavior, not a Firefox-style `user.js` preference file.
+`preferences` can still exist in merged configuration objects.
+However, flags and profile options control Chromium launch behavior.
+Chromium does not use a Firefox-style `user.js` preference file.

 For Chromium customization, prefer: